TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Constants/Index.rst

                                       .. note::

-                                          this constant has been marked as deprecated and will be removed with TYPO3 v10.
+                                          This constant has been marked as deprecated and will be removed with TYPO3 v10.

 TYPO3_URL_DOCUMENTATION               'https://typo3.org/documentation/'

                                       .. note::

-                                          this constant has been marked as deprecated and will be removed with TYPO3 v10.
+                                          This constant has been marked as deprecated and will be removed with TYPO3 v10.

 TYPO3_URL_DOCUMENTATION_TSREF         'https://docs.typo3.org/typo3cms/TyposcriptReference/'

                                       .. note::

-                                          this constant has been marked as deprecated and will be removed with TYPO3 v10.
+                                          This constant has been marked as deprecated and will be removed with TYPO3 v10.

 TYPO3_URL_DOCUMENTATION_TSCONFIG      'https://docs.typo3.org/typo3cms/TSconfigReference/'

                                       .. note::

-                                          this constant has been marked as deprecated and will be removed with TYPO3 v10.
+                                          This constant has been marked as deprecated and will be removed with TYPO3 v10.

 TYPO3_URL_CONSULTANCY                 'https://typo3.org/support/professional-services/'

                                       .. note::

-                                          this constant has been marked as deprecated and will be removed with TYPO3 v10.
+                                          This constant has been marked as deprecated and will be removed with TYPO3 v10.

 TYPO3_URL_CONTRIBUTE                  'https://typo3.org/contribute/'

                                       .. note::

-                                          this constant has been marked as deprecated and will be removed with TYPO3 v10.
+                                          This constant has been marked as deprecated and will be removed with TYPO3 v10.

 TYPO3_URL_SECURITY                    'https://typo3.org/teams/security/'

                                       .. note::

-                                          this constant has been marked as deprecated and will be removed with TYPO3 v10.
+                                          This constant has been marked as deprecated and will be removed with TYPO3 v10.

 TYPO3_URL_DOWNLOAD                    'https://typo3.org/download/'

                                       .. note::

-                                          this constant has been marked as deprecated and will be removed with TYPO3 v10.
+                                          This constant has been marked as deprecated and will be removed with TYPO3 v10.

 TYPO3_URL_SYSTEMREQUIREMENTS          'https://typo3.org/typo3-cms/overview/requirements/'

                                       .. note::

-                                          this constant has been marked as deprecated and will be removed with TYPO3 v10.
+                                          This constant has been marked as deprecated and will be removed with TYPO3 v10.

 TYPO3_URL_DONATE                      'https://typo3.org/donate/online-donation/'